raspberrypilearning/robot-antenna/en/step_5.md

 + Add a `wait 1 secs`{:class="blockcontrol"} block

-+ Now add another `set gpio`{:class="blockmoreblocks"} block, but this time ask it to set GPIO pin 17 to low.
++ Now add another 'set gpio' block, but this time ask it to set GPIO pin 17 to low.

 --- hints ---
 --- hint ---